UWCHR/nwdc-seg/README.md

 # nwdc-seg

 Descriptive analysis of datasets regarding solitary confinement (segregation) at the Northwest Detention Center (a.k.a.
-Northwest ICE Processing Center) in Tacoma, Washington for the report "Solitary Confinement at the Northwest Detention Center" by the University of Washington Center for Human Rights.
+Northwest ICE Processing Center) in Tacoma, Washington for the report ["Human Rights Conditions at the Northwest Detention Center: Solitary Confinement"](https://jsis.washington.edu/humanrights/2020/11/30/nwdc-solitary/), published November 30, 2020 by the University of Washington Center for Human Rights.
+Data appendices published to [https://uwchr.github.io/nwdc-seg/](https://uwchr.github.io/nwdc-seg/).

 ## Repository description